Back to all posts

 Your flood protection system is a great start, but your water heater itself needs a little TLC to prevent problems.
 Regular maintenance is the key to keeping it running safely and efficiently.
 We recommend a few simple tasks to prevent water heater disasters.
 Flushing the tank once a year removes sediment buildup that can cause corrosion and inefficiency.
 It’s also a good idea to have a professional check the anode rod, which protects the tank from rust, and inspect the temperature-pressure relief valve.
 These small steps go a long way in extending the life of your water heater.

-Your Testing and Inspection Checklist
+Your Go-To Testing and Inspection Checklist

 Part of your maintenance routine should include testing your system’s components.
 You should test the temperature-pressure release (T&P) valve at least once a year to ensure it’s working.
 To do this, gently lift the handle to let a small amount of water escape, then release it to make sure it seals properly.
 If the valve leaks or doesn’t release water, it needs to be replaced immediately.
 If you’re not comfortable performing this test yourself or if you find an issue, it’s time to call in an expert.
 A faulty valve is an emergency plumbing situation waiting to happen, so don’t delay.

-Understanding the Costs and Savings
+Breaking Down the Costs and Long-Term Savings

 When you think about adding a new system to your home, the price tag is often the first thing that comes to mind.
 It’s smart to be budget-conscious, but with water heater flood protection, it’s more helpful to think about the cost of not having it.
 A single water heater failure can lead to devastating damage and expenses that far exceed the price of a simple preventative system.
 Let’s break down the costs and savings so you can see why this is one of the smartest investments you can make for your home.

-Comparing Costs by System Type
+A Cost Breakdown by Protection System Type

 Flood protection systems come in a range of options, and their costs vary accordingly.
 A basic water leak alarm is the most affordable choice; it will sound an alert when it detects moisture, giving you a chance to react.
 A step up is a containment pan, which sits under your water heater to catch minor drips and leaks.
 The most comprehensive solution is an automatic shut-off system.
 While it has a higher initial cost, it provides the ultimate protection by automatically stopping the water supply when a leak is detected.
 A quality system can prevent catastrophic damage, saving you a significant amount of money and stress down the road.